rcforbes/Statistical-Data-Analysis/PathAnalysis/README.md

 # Path Analysis

 ## Overview
 In this project I analyze a dataset containing ratings of different cognitive abilities, personality characteristics, and expressed interest in various careers.
+I predict interest in a firefighter career using three path models and compare for best fit.

 ## Variables
 The dataset (interest.csv) includes: